Oríkì: Long form

-t'o ba wa nle, a ti pa Iya e je....
+t'o ba wa nle, a ti pa e je....

 When Ojo is not home, the chick grows to become a hen, if he was at home, he would have made soup of it.

 Another particularly fine example of an excerpt from a family's oriki is that of the Supreme Court justice Kayode Eso:

 Eso Ikoyi, Eso Aduroja, Apara Ogun bi eni pa'le....

 Eso of Ikoyi, the One who waits to fight, who finishes off the war with the care of one rubbing paint on a paved wall.

 This excerpt highlights Justice Eso's descent from the famous Eso Ikoyi warriors of the medieval period.